andrijaJ01/NasaBackgroundChanger/README.md

 # NasaBackgroundChanger

+## Important
+windows support dropped.
+Use Linux or WSL

 Nasa astronomical picture of day background changer
 To install dependencies check install-info.txt
 Before you begin you'll need to register an API key at nasa open api's website